-UK BMI Calculator — Body Mass Index (NHS)
+UK BMI Calculator — BMI Checker (NHS Categories)

 Free BMI calculator for UK adults.
-Use this BMI calculator to find your BMI and check if you are a healthy weight.
-This BMI calculator works for women and men.
-Enter your height and weight and your estimated BMI appears in seconds.
-You will also see your NHS weight category and your healthy weight range for your height.
-BMI is a useful guide, but it is just one piece of the picture.
-It does not measure body fat directly.
-Muscle, age, and body shape all affect what your number really means.
+Calculate your body mass index (BMI) and check whether you are a healthy weight.
+Enter your height and weight, and your BMI result appears in seconds, along with your NHS weight category and the healthy weight range for your height.
+Body mass index (BMI) is a useful long term guide to your overall health, but it is only one piece of the picture.
+It does not measure body fat or body composition directly, so muscle mass, age, and body shape all affect what your BMI result really means.

-UK BMI Calculator — Body Mass Index (NHS) follows current NHS and evidence-based health guidelines.
+UK BMI Calculator — BMI Checker (NHS Categories) follows current NHS and evidence-based health guidelines.
 All calculations are based on internationally recognised health formulas used by medical professionals.

 Completely free with no signup required.
 Results are instant and calculated in your browser — no personal data is sent to our servers.
 Always consult a qualified healthcare professional for medical advice.